Are you eager to start breastfeeding?

 You can start breastfeeding as soon as you deliver your baby.
 At the beginning your breasts will produce the colostrum; a thick yellowish milk rich in immunoglobulin A (IgA) to protect your child against infections.
 The colostrum will be secreted during the first 3 days than will be transformed into milk.

 Don’t panic about the milk supply.
 Your body will produce the right amount your baby needs to grow.
-Every time you put him on your breast you stimulate the production of milk.
+The more you breastfeed the more milk will be produced.

 What are the best positions to breastfeed?

 Breastfeeding is the best way to feed your newborn baby.
 For new moms, it is a learning process that needs patience and effort.
 Once you get to know each other, breastfeeding becomes easier.
 Here are some positions that might be helpful for you.

 - The classical position or the cradle hold: Sit on a chair and relax your back.
 Rest your feet on a coffee table.
 Hold your baby towards your chest, his tummy and legs facing your tummy.
 Let your baby rest his head on your forearm to support his neck.
 Direct him to your nipple by touching his lips.
 When he opens wide his mouth, carefully pull him towards your breast.
 His mouth should cover not only the nipple but the areola around it.
 Pull out nicely your breast away from his nose.
 You can use a cushion on your lap to rest your baby on it.
 Usually the baby stays around 15 to 20mn on each breast then moves to the other one.